kinde-starter-kits/nextjs-starter-kit/README.md

 > Important!
 This is required for your users to successfully log in to your app.

 You will also need to set the url they will be redirected to upon logout.
-Set the ` Allowed logout redirect URLs` to http://localhost:3000.
+Set the `Allowed logout redirect URLs` to http://localhost:3000.

 ## Start the app

 Run `npm start` and navigate to `http://localhost:3000`.

-Click on `Sign up` and register your first user for your business! 🚀
+Click on `Sign up` and register your first user for your business!

+## View users in Kinde

+If you navigate to the "Users" page within Kinde you will see your newly registered user there. 🚀